Facing Heartbreak and Wondering How to Survive

 Have you felt desolate, dry, and fragile?
 No sign of God, no sound of water?”

-I don’t know just where you are in your journey.
-I only know where I have been, and I know where I am now.
+I don’t know just where you are in your journey but I know where I have been, and I know where I am now.

 I have listened to God, I have begged for restoration and redemption for my marriage and for so many others.

-I have listened to God as He said, “Do not move,” and I have longed to run away.
+God said, “Do not move,” yet I have longed to run away.

 I read the very short blurb above, about the women who dared to trust God for the safety of their children.